ansible/ansible-lint/docs/installing.md

 ```

 For a container image, we recommend using [creator-ee](https://github.com/ansible/creator-ee/), which includes Ansible-lint.
-If you have a use case that the `creator-ee` container does satisfy, please contact the team through the [discussions](https://github.com/ansible/ansible-lint/discussions) forum.
+If you have a use case that the `creator-ee` container doesn't satisfy, please contact the team through the [discussions](https://github.com/ansible/ansible-lint/discussions) forum.

 You can also run Ansible-lint on your source code with the [Ansible-lint GitHub action](https://github.com/marketplace/actions/ansible-lint) instead of installing it directly.